codayyy/econ-161/lecture0.md

 - Where $BQ$ is the slope; and
 - $A$ is the intercept

-With linear demand, monopolist MR is twice steep as the demand line but they share the same intercept.
+With linear demand, the monopolist's MR is **twice steep** as the demand line but they share the same intercept.

 ## Welfare Loss of Monopoly